Carthage: Trade and business

-The textiles industry in Carthage probably started in private homes, but the existence of professional weavers indicates that a sort of factory system later developed.
+The textile industry in Carthage probably started in private homes, but the existence of professional weavers indicates that a sort of factory system later developed.
 Products included embroidery, carpets, and use of the purple murex dye (for which the Carthaginian isle of Djerba was famous).
 Metalworkers developed specialized skills, i.e., making various weapons for the armed forces, as well as domestic articles, such as knives, forks, scissors, mirrors, and razors (all articles found in tombs).
 Artwork in metals included vases and lamps in bronze, also bowls, and plates.
 Other products came from such crafts as the potters, the glassmakers, and the goldsmiths.
 Inscriptions on votive stele indicate that many were not slaves but 'free citizens'.

 Phoenician and Punic merchant ventures were often run as a family enterprise, putting to work its members and its subordinate clients.
 Such family-run businesses might perform a variety of tasks: own and maintain the ships, providing the captain and crew; do the negotiations overseas, either by barter or buying and selling, of their own manufactured commodities and trade goods, and native products (metals, foodstuffs, etc.) to carry and trade elsewhere; and send their agents to stay at distant outposts in order to make lasting local contacts, and later to establish a warehouse of shipped goods for exchange, and eventually perhaps a settlement.
 Over generations, such activity might result in the creation of a wide-ranging network of trading operations.
 Ancillary would be the growth of reciprocity between different family firms, foreign and domestic.

 State protection was extended to its sea traders by the Phoenician city of Tyre and later likewise by the daughter city-state of Carthage.
 Stéphane Gsell, the well-regarded French historian of ancient North Africa, summarized the major principles guiding the civic rulers of Carthage with regard to its policies for trade and commerce: